 If you could mandate just one change to the dynamics of search ranking, what would that change be?

-In my answer, I described how Google might make search results more interactive by allowing searchers to decide which algorithm they might use to search with, describing different search modes that a searcher could use when they were looking for results that might be relevant to them.
+Answering this question, I described how Google might make search results more interactive by allowing searchers to decide which algorithm they might use to search with, describing different search modes that a searcher could use when they were looking for results that might be relevant to them.

 I mentioned how a reference librarian mode might help me find informational results, a village expert mode might let me see answers from my friends or people who have some expertise in a subject, a buying agent may make it easier to find reviews for products, and a tour guide mode might show me businesses and services and history about a specific place.